 It’s the turning point in his life, a decision that will set in motion blackmailing, illicit surgical operations on Eritrean refugees and a potential affair with the victim’s wife.
 As if this isn’t enough for Eitan to handle, he also finds he has unwittingly stepped into a crime network that deals in violent assaults, rape and murder.
 Eitan also has problems on the domestic front – his involvement with the Eritreans requires him to lie to his wife from whom he becomes increasingly distant.

-The strong opening and powerful first half the book are sadly not sustained.
-Gundar-Goshen shifts her focus away from the accident and its repercussions to medicate on a variety of topics, from poverty and international politics to domestic life and privilege.
-The plot is of secondary interest it seems to the author but I found these digressions irritating – if felt like the author was simply dragging out the story by throwing in as many themes as possible.
+Important topics but I found these digressions irritating because if felt as if the author was simply dragging out the story by throwing in as many themes as possible.
 Then towards the end of the novel we get taken back to more of the police thriller type story and the question of whether Eitan will be unmasked.
-It makes for a frustrating read because its clear that Gundar-Goshen is a talented writer.
-If she’d restrained herself on the thematic front.
+It makes for a frustrating read because it’s clear that Gundar-Goshen is a talented writer.
+If only she’d restrained herself on the thematic front.

-The Book: Waking Lions was first published in Hebrew in 2014.
-Translation into English is by Sondra Silverston
+Waking Lions was first published in Hebrew in 2014.
+My edition, translated by Sondra Silverston, was published by Pushkin Press in 2016